winteryoung/yanwte2/README.md

 ## PERFORMANCE

 Service orchestrators are generated dynamically using byte code instrumentation.
-They are essentially proxies that delegate calls to the combinator tree.
+They are essentially proxies that delegate calls to combinator trees.
 It's 5 times faster than reflection.
 However, still much slower than regular method calls.
-Currently the byte code instrumentation is done via ByteBuddy, which involves creating a class instance each time an invocation occur.
-The performance could be improved by hand written those byte code.
+Currently the byte code instrumentation is done via ByteBuddy, which involves creating a class instance each time an invocation occurs.
+The performance could be improved by hand writing those byte code.
 If you have the need, leave an issue.

 ## REFERENCES